David Platt proposes the following definition for the term unreached:

 Like other Mongolian peoples, Buryat eat mainly mutton, airag (fermented mare’s milk), yoghurt and cheese, sausages, and a flour dough cooked in butter.
 Once they ate with fingers or chopsticks, but today they eat with Western tableware.

 Much of the area where the Buryat live is covered with forest, and many work in the lumber industry.
 Each family prepares mountainous heap of logs, as homes are heated by a central wood stove which is also used in cooking.
 Coal is another source of energy used in the region.
 Remote mountain villages may lack plumbing and other utilities.

 The capital, Ulan-Ude, is an industrial center.
 It is home to a large meat-packing plant, railroad car shop, glass factory, power plants, and flour mill.
-Many Buryat that work in the city are highly educated, and they excel in the fields of science, medicine, teaching, engineering, business, and government.
+Many Buryat that work in the city have high levels of education.
+They excel in the fields of science, medicine, teaching, engineering, business, and government.
 Ulan-Ude is also a cultural center in Siberia.
 There are five popular theatres, a philharmonic, and several museums.

-Today, colorful native clothing of bright blue, red, green, and orange silks and brocades is only used for festivals, and standard Western clothing is worn, including shawls and felt hats.
+Today, they only use colorful native clothing of bright blue, red, green, and orange silks and brocades for festivals.
+They wear standard Western clothing, including shawls and felt hats.

-Buryat society was founded on the clan or lineage, and a man’s home, his political position, inheritance, and status were largely determined by his clan membership.
-Traditionally, marriages were arranged by parents, forming alliances between clans, since members could not marry within their own lineage.
+They founded Buryat society on the clan or lineage.
+A man’s home, his political position, inheritance, and status were largely determined by his clan membership.
+Traditionally, parents arrange marriages, forming alliances between clans.
+Members could not marry within their own lineage.
 A bride could also be obtained by abduction, with or without her consent.
-Today, most marriages are initiated by the couples themselves.
+Today, couples initiate most marriages themselves.
 The Buryat love music, folk dances, chess, and sporting events.